IGS Executive Board

 Nicklas Braidwood

-Hello my name is Nicklas Braidwood, I’m a 3rd Systems Engineering Student with a minor in Biomedical Engineering from Spring Lake, MI.
-As the Safety Management Officer I’m in charge of keeping our lab a safe space for our teams to work, as well as making sure the members of IGS stay up to date on general safety information.
-Reviewing safety data sheets, adding new ones, and making safety procedures for our equipment are also a part of my responsibilities.
+Hello, my name is Nicklas Braidwood, I’m a 3rd Systems Engineering Student with a minor in Biomedical Engineering from Spring Lake, MI.
+As the Safety Management Officer, I’m in charge of keeping our lab a safe space for our teams to work, as well as making sure the members of IGS stay up to date on general safety information.
+Reviewing safety data sheets, adding new ones, and making safety procedures for our equipment are also part of my responsibilities.

 Maggie Norberg